-Criticism Prompts Facebook To Change Privacy Controls
+Facebook Changes Privacy Controls As Criticism Escalates

 "We've heard loud and clear that privacy settings and other important tools are too hard to find and that we must do more to keep people informed," they said.

-The changes make it easier for users to see which information they've shared, delete certain personal information, and control ads that they see.
+The changes make it easier for users to see what information they've shared, delete certain personal information and control ads that they see.

 It is not clear whether this will mollify angry users, some of whom have called for a #DeleteFacebook boycott.
 Facebook released these changes after coming under intense public and regulatory pressure for unauthorized disclosures of private information to a third-party firm called Cambridge Analytica that allegedly used it to profile voters for the Trump campaign in 2016.